 Why use a baby monitor?

-A baby monitor can help you listen out for or keep an eye on your baby from a distance.
+A baby monitor can help you listen or look out for your baby from a distance.
 For example, you might choose to use a baby monitor so you can hear your baby cry if you are downstairs or in another room where you cannot easily hear them.

 - has needed to be resuscitated (revived) — for example, if they were found not breathing, blue, white or floppy

 - has regular and long episodes of pauses in their breathing, or a slow heart rate

 - has a breathing disorder that affects them while they sleep

 - has a rare medical condition

 This type of monitor works like a 'walkie-talkie', so you can hear noises your baby makes, even when you are not in the room.
 Remember, it is safest for your baby to sleep in their own cot or bed in your room for the first 6 to 12 months.

 This sends a video image from a camera in your baby's room.
-You view the video on a device such as a tablet.
-Sometimes the monitor uses your home Wi-Fi to broadcast the video feed to an app on your smartphone or tablet.
+You watch the video on a device such as a phone or tablet, sometimes using your home Wi-Fi (wireless network).

-There are several different apps that let you turn 2 phones or tablets into a monitor.
-These tend to not be as sensitive or as high quality as other baby monitors.
+There are several apps that let you turn 2 phones or tablets into a monitor, functioning as either an audio or video monitor, depending on the app.
+These are often not as sensitive or as high quality as specially designed baby monitors.

 This monitor is placed underneath your baby's cot sheet.
 It sends an alarm if your baby does not move for a set time.
 There are no approved standards in Australia for movement monitors sold to the public.

 Heart and breathing monitor